 In spring 2011, the Pasdaran, the military clique of Ali Khamenei and colleagues of Hassan Rouhani, burned houses to the west of Iran.
 But it is not worth talking about, apparently.
 Arabs in Abadan and Baluchis in Zahedan were executed?
 Bah!
 The made-up dollies of north Tehran and hair-creamed young dandies living on the pasture between Toupkhanah and Kouhestân, including Tadjrish and Niâvarân, are more photogenic, and can express themselves in English and French, even if they do just use is to make asinine phrases such as “We stand up to the West ” and “The new president is an icon of change”.

 What a nice performance on June 14, 2013, then.
-Except that on that day those who voted supported overwhelmingly the Velayat-e fagqih.
+Except that on that day those who voted supported overwhelmingly the Velayat-e faqih.
 Hats off to Ali Djoun.
 We have just democratically approved the continuation of our slavery to the Islamic Republic by crowding the polling stations in Tehran.
+We Waltz with Ali Djoun.

 In the West, the Iranian diaspora, pitiful in politics and anything democratic, were as silent as the dead.
 A few academics of Iranian origin were found to speak learnedly about the elections.
 That’s all.
 The Iranian opposition?
 Straw from a ruined mud wall.